artemis15/sp/Simple Labs/Lab3.md

 # Lab 3: CSS Updates
 ## Introduction
 In this lab you will use CSS to change elements on the page.<br/>
-Reference the same containers from Lab 1 for this next section:
+Reference the same containers from Lab 1 for this next section:<br/>
 ![move to header](/assets/welcome.png)<br/>
 ## Step 1: Update Font Color and Size of an Element on 1 Page